Insolvency law of Russia: Stages

+Role of insolvency officers and associated professionals

 The main face of the bankruptcy process is the insolvency officer (trustee in bankruptcy).
 At various stages of bankruptcy, he has to be determined: the temporary officer, external control, the receiver or administrative officer.
 During the bankruptcy trustee in bankruptcy (insolvency officer) has a decisive influence on the movement of assets (property) of the debtor - the debtor and has a key influence on the economic and legal aspects of its operations.

 Insolvency Officer (Trustee in bankruptcy) performs the some functions of the head of the debtor and has a right to decide how the company - the debtor will continue its work, in what order will curl or develop its activities, which assets (property) will be put up for sale and under what conditions, as well as a variety of legal issues last and present activities of the debtor.

 Insolvency official state vary depending on the stage of the proceedings.
 It will: